kritika2604/Mapping_Earthquakes/README.md

 ### Applications/softwares used:

-Javascript, D3 and leaflet library and plot the data on mapbox app thorugh an API request
+- Javascript, D3 and leaflet library and
+- Data plot on mapbox app thorugh an API request

 ## Results: